Noiro3940/SML_ReadOut/README.md

 # SML_ReadOut
+Diese Projekt dient dazu Daten von einem SML-Stromzähler, über die IR-Schnittstelle, auszulesen.

-This project is used to read value from a SML electricity meter. test
+This project is used to read value from a SML electricity meter via IR-Interface.